 Our Success is Recognized: CAMS (Child and Adolescent Measurement System)

-- 100% of youth had access to physical, mental, dental and optical health care
+- 100% of program youth had access to physical and mental health care services.

 The Supervised Family Visitation Program is a court-ordered service for families working towards reunification.
 The County does not track the short-term success of reunification for families using contracted visitation programs.
 Casa de Amparo, however, has an internal tracking process in place that reports the destination of families exiting our program after their services stop.
 In FY 13-14, 24% of families started unsupervised visits or successfully reunified.